Luming-L/NGG/L5_NGG.md

 	+ higher percentage more complete
 > Snail plots https://github.com/rjchallis/assembly-stats
 ## long-range scaffolding approaches
-Repeats can only be resolved if the sequencing technology used to generate the raw data for assembly has a working span longer than the repeat length.
+Motivation: Repeats can only be resolved if the sequencing technology used to generate the raw data for assembly has a working span longer than the repeat length.
 Repeats have many different families.
 - read pairs
 - mate pairs